 Let’s dig in.

-Checking the Health of Your Website with GSC
+Checking the Health of Your Website With Google Search Console

 So you want to understand how Google is crawling your site and whether there are any issues stopping you from getting your pages indexed?

 This report tells you if Google is having any issues when it comes to indexing your website’s content.

 When logging in to the report, you’ll see a colorful chart showing how the number of indexed pages has changed over the last 90 days.